Monotone homotopies and contracting discs on Riemannian surfaces

-The central question that we study in this paper is the following.
-Assume that $M$ is a smooth surface, possibly with a boundary, and that $\gamma$ is a simple (non-self-intersecting) closed curve on $M$.
+Conjectures \ref*{conj:hom_to_mono_disc} and \ref*{conj:hom_to_mono_gen}, if true, have numerous implications.
+One which we are particularly interested in is the following.
+Assume that $M$ is a smooth surface, possibly with boundary, and that $\gamma$ is a simple closed curve on $M$.
 Assume that $\gamma$ can be contracted to a point via free loops (closed curves) of length at most $L$.
 We would like to contract $\gamma$ over closed curves based at a point $q \in \gamma$ so that the maximal length of these curves is as small as possible.
 Can we estimate the required maximal length in terms of $L$ and the diameter $d$ of $M$?
 Such a result would have a large number of applications, some of which will be discussed at the end of the introduction.
 This problem is already interesting when $M$ is a $2$-disc endowed with a Riemannian metric and $\gamma$ is its boundary.
-The simple example of a Riemannian metric on $M$ that looks like a long thin finger shown in Figure 1 demonstrates that we cannot estimate the required length in terms of $L$ alone, and this example suggests that at the very least we need to add a summand equal to $2d$.
-In this example, we can contract the boundary of the disc via short closed curves to a point $p$ far from $\partial M$ (see Figure 1(a)).
+The simple example of a Riemannian metric on $M$ that looks like a long thin finger shown in Figure \ref*{monotoneintro1} demonstrates that we cannot estimate the required length in terms of $L$ alone, and this example suggests that at the very least we need to add a summand equal to $2d$.
+In this example, we can contract the boundary of the disc via short closed curves to a point $p$ far from $\partial M$ (see Figure \ref*{monotoneintro1}(a)).